• Published January 15, 2026

 The Power of Both: Integrating Human Expertise & AI in Leadership Development

-Here’s a case study about how we integrate AI in leadership development programs and research — and why human expertise underlies every step.
+Here’s a case study about how we integrate a tool powered by AI into our senior leadership development program — and why human expertise underlies every step.

 AI can enhance learning experiences and reveal unforeseen insights, but leadership development isn’t just about what technology enables.
 Shaping leaders across your organization requires more than algorithms alone can provide.
 It requires human wisdom.